TNRIS/lambda-s4/README.md

 * s3 directory 'mapfiles' must be owned by the same user ('ec2-user') running on the ec2. this is accomplished by using fuse s3fs to mount the volume and using said user to `mkdir mapfiles` within the bucket.
 This only has to be done upon initial deployment of the whole project (a.k.a. shouldn't have to ever happen again); just noting in case tragedy requires entire infrastructure to be redone.
 * Note about Mapfiles: Mapfile 'MAP' 'NAME' cannot be same as layer name or both draw in qgis/esri simultaneously

-TODO: Bucket cleanup routine to delete anything that doesn't match t he rigid structure
+TODO: Bucket cleanup routine to delete anything that doesn't match the rigid structure
 * any non .tif or .ovr files
 * folder structure
 * file name structure